hollowstrawberry/crab-cogs/README.md

 ### 🖼 GPTimage

-Connects to OpenAI's Dall-E 3 and newer models to generate images.
+Connects to OpenAI's gpt-image-2 to generate images, with an /imagine slash command an a Remix app command.
 Requires an api key and ongoing monetary cost.
-Configurable cooldown per user, with an option to add VIP users that skip the cooldown.
+Depending on the setting, it may cost 1 cent to 20+ cents per image.
+Configurable hourly quota per user, with an option to add a VIP role and specific VIP users that can generate as much as they want.

 ### 🖼 NovelAI